-In Ireland, the Faerie folk are always treated with respect, but many accusations are hurled at them as well, from making crops wither to milk tuning sour.
-One of the most common accusations is that they steal humans and spirit them away to live in the Faerie realm, this person is known as a Changeling.
+In Ireland, the Faerie folk are always treated with respect, but many accusations are hurled at them as well, from making crops wither to milk turning sour.
+One of the most common accusations is that they steal humans and spirit them away to live in the Faerie realm, whilst leaving an unwanted faerie in their place, which becomes known as a Changeling.

-The Faeries covert human babies as they tend to be happy, healthy, sturdy beings and have no hesitation in swopping them with their own sickly babes.
-On occasion they have been known to take a child because they believe it is not loved enough by its human parents or sometimes they take the child out of malice or spite, one can never be sure what a Faeries motive is.
+The Faeries envy human babies as they tend to be happy, healthy, and sturdy beings.
+On occasion, they have been known to take a child because they simply believe it is not loved enough by its human parents or even take the child out of malice or spite, especially if someone from that family has disrespected someone from the Faerie Realm.
+One can never be too sure what a Faerie’s motive is.

 How to recognise a Changeling?

-It is said that you can tell a changeling baby by its appearance and manner as it will be ill-tempered and wizened and will have very dark eyes that if you look into them you can see wisdom well beyond their age.
-Within a few weeks the changeling will have a full set of teeth and their legs and arms will be really bony and thin.
+It is said that you can tell a Changeling baby by the fact that it is ill-tempered and looks wizened in appearance.
+Most will have very dark eyes and if you look into them you can see wisdom well beyond their age.
+A Changeling will also grow and develop a lot quicker than a human baby and within a few weeks the Changeling will have a full set of teeth and their legs and arms will be quite bony and thin.

 A changeling doesn’t always appear as a baby and occasionally the Faeries will leave a piece of enchanted wood called a ‘stock’ in the cradle instead.
 This stock will appear to grow sick and die right in front of the ‘parents’ eyes.